 In this recipe, you will learn how to make a quick and classic homemade Chimichurri Sauce, how to prepare, marinate, and bake your salmon, and some of my favorite ways to serve up this delicious and simple fish dish.

-As an environmental scientist, I’m always thinking of ways to be more sustainable in the kitchen.
+As a champion of eco-friendly practices, I’m always thinking of ways to be more sustainable in the kitchen.
 Making my own sauces and dressings is one of my favorite ways to lower my contribution to environmentally-damaging microplastics.

 Green tip: Making your own sauces and syrups is a great way to avoid extra plastic packaging that eventually ends up in landfills or makes its way into the environment and becomes microplastics.